converged-computing/metrics-operator-experiments/performance/google/test-run-cpu/README.md

 ```

 Note that the configs are currently set to 8 nodes, with 8 gpu each. size 32vcpu (16 cores) instance (n1-standard-32).

-TODO: all of the examples below need to be customized to remove GPU.

 ### 2. AMG2023